César Falletti

-César Alejandro Falletti dos Santos (born 2 December 1992) is an Uruguayan professional footballer who plays as a midfielder for Italian club Mantova.
+César Alejandro Falletti dos Santos (born 2 December 1992) is an Uruguayan professional footballer who plays as a midfielder.

-Club career
+Career

-He started his career with the C.A.
+He started his career with C.A.
 Cerro.

-In August 2013 he passed to the Italian Serie B side Ternana alongside his fellow countryman Felipe Avenatti.
+In August 2013, he joined Serie B side Ternana alongside his fellow countryman Felipe Avenatti.

-He remained in Terni for 4 years, and after the difficulties of the first two-season, he gave his best performance in the last 2; the third one with the Umbrian side in 2015–16 where he scored 10 goals.
+He remained in Terni for 4 years, and after the difficulties of the first two seasons, he delivered his best performance in the last two; notably, the third one with the Umbrian side in 2015–16, where he scored 10 goals.

-On 23 July 2017 he passed to the Serie A side Bologna and once again with Avenatti.
-His scored his first goal on 24 February 2018 in a 2–0 home win against Genoa.
-He didn't play a lot also because of injuries.
+On 23 July 2017, Falletti signed for Serie A side Bologna and once again linked up with Avenatti.
+He scored his first goal on 24 February 2018, in a 2–0 home win against Genoa.
+He did not feature regularly because of injuries.

-On 13 August 2018 he went on loan to Palermo, so he went back to a Serie B team.
+On 13 August 2018, he went on loan to Serie B's Palermo.

-On 27 August 2019, he passed to the Mexican professional Liga MX club Tijuana.
+On 27 August 2019, Falletti joined Liga MX club Tijuana.

-On 14 September 2020 he signed a 4-year contract with Ternana, the first two seasons of the contract are a loan from Bologna with an obligation from Ternana to purchase his rights in 2022.
+On 14 September 2020, he signed a four-year contract with Ternana.
+The first two seasons of the contract were a loan from Bologna, with an obligation from Ternana to purchase his rights in 2022.

 On 9 January 2024, Falletti signed a contract with Cremonese until 30 June 2026.

 Falletti went on loan to Bari for the 2024–25 season on 30 August 2024.

-On 10 July 2025, Faletti moved to Mantova on a two-season deal.
+On 10 July 2025, he moved to Mantova on a two-season deal.